kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

  * The code below is just applying styles and has nothing to do with
  * the CSS/JS detection process.
  */
-.js #no-js-searchbox {
-  display: none;
-}

-/*
- * The code below is just applying styles and has nothing to do with
- * the CSS/JS detection process.
- */
 body {
   font: 12px/1.7 'open sans', sans-serif;
 }